 1. Make keywords as specific and descriptive as possible

-It may be helpful to start with a simple search query to determine if the broad results are relevant and on topic, but descriptions and terms should get more detailed as your search progresses.
+It may be helpful to start with a simple search query to determine if the broad results are relevant, but descriptions and terms should get more detailed as your search progresses.

 arthritis drug therapy